khufkens/khufkens/_posts/2018-12-21-plan-s-on-academic-integrity-and-values.md

   - open-access
   - open-science
 ---
-# Plan S: on academic integrity and values

 	It is surprising that instead of questioning how we assess academic work we question the license under which it will be distributed.